This is what infertility looked like 30 years ago, told through the eyes of an “infertile” couple’s daughter (that’s me!)

 My parents taught me that infertility is paved by sacrifice.
 They donated their bodies to be poked and prodded and followed a diet that my dad loathingly refers to as “cardboard and vegetables”.
 My mom said she once found a receipt for a secret chocolate bar in my dad’s grocery bag and completely broke down, refusing to speak to him for days!

 There were really awful and devastating moments.
-My mom vividly recalls being invited to a baby shower where every single woman who attended was pregnant (all to common for women struggling with infertility).
-She even had to host a baby shower for her sister-in-law who got pregnant as soon as she started trying.
+My mom vividly recalls being invited to a baby shower where every single woman who attended was pregnant (all too common for women struggling with infertility).
 My mom said she cried a lot through all of these awful moments, but that it was really important to her that her friends and family know what she was going through.
 She wrote personalized letters (remember this was the 80s!) to the people in her life so they could better understand her journey and her ever so deserving tears.

 Holding Onto Hope

 Throughout my parents’ 6 year struggle with infertility, they never gave up hope.
 They would buy baby clothing and baby books wherever they went because they knew they would be parents, even if it were through adoption.
 In fact, the public adoption agencies in Ontario were closed thirty years ago so my mom resorted to some very unconventional methods.
 She wrote letters to high schools (she’s a teacher) explaining her story and asking if there were pregnant teens giving up their children for adoption!
 She recalls a news story where a couple had twins but only wanted one of the twins, and she somehow found the couple’s contact information and called them directly to tell them she would take one of the babies!
 I mean, YIKES, the police would be knocking on her door if she had tried any of this nowadays!
 She was one determined parent.